picocms/picocms.github.io/in-depth/upgrade-pico-20.md

 That's the important stuff for any Pico user.
 If you're one of our splendid plugin developers, please refer to the ["Developer News" section][UpgradeDevs] below for a complete list of all improvements.

-## Everything else that was happening...
+## Everything else that was happening…

 But wait, there's more than that!
 There's a pretty big number of other important changes to Pico.
 First of all, we've updated our dependencies.
 Pico 2.0 now depends on Twig 1.35, Symfony YAML 2.8 and Parsedown 1.6.